cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

    - Go to GitHub and sign in.
    - Go to your profile and open Your repositories
    - Click the `New` icon in the top-right corner to create new repository.
-   - Name your repository `iac_code`, set it to public or private, and click "Create repository."
+   - Name your repository `iac`, set it to public or private, and click "Create repository."

 2. **Change the Remote URL of Your Local Repository:**
    - Open your terminal and navigate to the root directory of your local repository.